Table of Contents

 Under the assignment, you will see a link to fill out some information (e.g., title, abstract, and suggestions for a second reader if relevant).
 After filling it out, upload your senior essay as an assignment.

-If you are writing your senior essay in PSYC 499, Senior Essay (required for the BS) you must enroll in PSYC 499 during Spring registration or by the first week of the add/drop period at the start of the Fall semester.
-To enroll please follow the instructions here
+If you are writing your senior essay in PSYC 499, Senior Essay (required for the BS) you must enroll in PSYC 499 during the semester in which you will complete your senior essay.
+To enroll please follow the instructions here.

 Slides used during Senior Requirement Orientation, Mar 6, 2023